naushadraien/front_end_next_js_task/online-store-task/Docs.md

     ```

 4. **Access the Application**:
-    - Open a web browser and go to `http://localhost:3000` to view the application running locally.
+    - Open a web browser and go to `http://localhost:3000` to view the optimized application running locally.